IanFLee/jigsaw/README.md

 <h5>listen() is for adding individual event listeners.<br></h5>

-el is the dynamically created DOM Element<br>
+el is the dynamically created DOM Element.<br>
 type refers to a type of input event.<br>
 fn is the callback function called on the input event.<br>